chrisbodger/VeinCam/Meeting Minutes/Meeting Minutes 31-7-2018.md

   * Possibly each minor milestone

 ## ANU Microgrant
-* To be organised – may be worth leaving until next week after meeting with Ben
+* To be organised ï¿½ may be worth leaving until next week after meeting with Ben
 * Details at end of course guide, fill out a form and email to Chris
 * Need to know what parts we need to get, makes it easier to gain access to it